Aphris-Karu/Free-Corrade-AI/docs/HowTo.md

 After saving that file, you can bring up the stack of services with the following command

 `docker stack deploy corrade --compose-file=docker-compose.yml`

+The AI will check the /brain directory and if it is empty it will deploy the base set of rivescript files.
+You will want to add a personality from this repo or build a custom personality.
+When you are ready to load the personality you will need to restart the ai service.
+To do that you will need to do the following

+start by listing the containers currently running

+`docker container ls`

+This will list all the running containers as well as there "CONTAINER ID" Find aphris/corrade-free-ai in the list and copy the "CONTAINER ID"

+To restart the service and make it reload the scripts. you will do the following command replacing <CONTAINER ID> With the ID you copied.

+`docker container restart <CONTAINER ID>`

+To see a realtime output of the stacks CPU/MEM/ and NET usage you can use the command

+`docker container stats`

+To stop your stack you can use the command

+`docker stack rm corrade`